Open Door: Cleaning Ebenezer at the Hawley-Hutzler House

 With a lot of patience and elbow grease, Dorota Chmiel, is painstakingly cleaning the stone Ebenezer letters with a toothbrush to get in between the spaces between the high relief and its surrounding detailed scrolling design.
-She sprays a small area with pure water, scrubs with the brush dipped in Dawn detergent, sprays again and wipes off the dirt with a cloth.
-She initially tried dipping a cloth in water in a bucket, but says the water gets dirty too quickly.
+She sprays a small area with pure Dawn detergent, scrubs with the brush, and wipes off the dirt with a cloth wet with water.
+She initially tried scrubbing with a cloth dipped in soapy water in a bucket, but says the water gets dirty too quickly.
 As one can see in the photos, this low-tech approach is working surprising well.

 On another note, through researching the Hawley-Hutzler House, we discovered Mr. and Mrs. Hawley had another grand house, a summer house, located 65 miles northwest from their Baltimore house.
 The house is called Monte Vista and is operated today as the Monte Vista Bed & Breakfast.
 Next door, the church they founded and built is now called the Hawley Memorial Presbyterian Church.
 They are located in Blue Ridge Summit, Pennsylvania and are part of the Monterey Historic District of Washington Township, Franklin County.
 As our research on the Hawleys’ progresses, we will soon report on the Monte Vista house and the church.

 Continue with us on this incredible journey for an up close and personal preservation story.
 We love what we do; let us do it for you.
 We’d love to hear about your project.